Last updated on : 05 Jul, 2025

 Did You Know?
 Parvatasana (Mountain Pose) can also be done while on your feet.
 It is very similar but not identical to Adho Mukha Svanasana (Downward Dog).
 You can start in the plank pose with hands under your shoulders and body in a straight line.
 Exhale and lift your hips up and back, forming an inverted V shape with your body (mountain shape).
 Keep legs straight and heels pressing toward the floor.
 Head hangs between the arms, gaze toward navel.
 Hold for 5-10 breaths.
 In Parvatasana, the feet are together while in Downward Dog they are hip-width apart. |

 One of the primary Parvatasana benefits is the strengthening of arms and shoulders.
 Holding up your arms against the force of gravity tones the muscles in these areas.
-The result is increased muscle strength and endurance that can help you in daily activities and the performance of other yoga poses.
+The result is increased muscle strength and endurance that will help you in daily activities and other yoga poses.

 Parvatasana gives a gentle yet effective stretch to your spine and hamstrings.
 This not only increases flexibility but also helps in reducing tension stored in these regions of the body.